phiil-92/ssh-manager/README.md

 - Option to export/import saved connections encrypted as .sshm files
 - Server stats at the bottom of connected instance (cpu, ram, disk, ping, session time, user)

+### Security
+-This is intended to be used in a trusted network / homelab.
+Do not expose to the internet or an untrusted network.
+If you must, put it behind a reverse proxy with HTTPS.

 ## Install
 Requires Docker